openshift/training/beta-1-setup.md

 ## Setting Up the Environment
 ### DNS
 You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP address of the OpenShift router.
-For now, make sure you point this zone to one of the IP addresses of your node VMs and use a low TTL.
-We will adjust the IP later.
+The way we start the various services, the router will always end up on the OpenShift server that is running the master.
+Go ahead and create a wildcard DNS entry for "cloudapps" (or something similar), with a low TTL, that points to the public IP address of your master.

 For example:

     *.cloudapps.example.com.
-300 IN  A 192.168.133.4
+300 IN  A 192.168.133.2

 In almost all cases, when referencing VMs you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your